openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzbuffer(size: number):Promise&lt;number&gt;

 Sets the internal buffer size for the current library function.
+This API uses a promise to return the result.

 **Atomic service API**: This API can be used in atomic services since API version 12.